lrosasa0126/Project---4/README.md

 Using Jupyter notebook (Python 3), we determined that the necessary data for the analysis was:

-Film ID
+-Film ID

-Film Title
+-Film Title

-Year
+-Year

-Rating
+-Rating

-Genre
+-Genre

-Country
+-Country

 For the main universe, the script “movie_extract.ipynb” makes the cleaning of the tables, creates a new DataFrame with the records divided into single values and transforms in a new csv file.